 Connecting all these systems together are two independent microwave back-haul systems, each configured in joining loops to provide redundant connectivity in the event of a failure.

-There are over 6,000 mobile (vehicle mounted) and portable (handheld) radios in use by police, fire and emergency medical personnel from Snohomish and neighboring counties operating on our system on a routine basis.
-The SERS system can accept any of the 20,000+ users from other regional trunked 800 MHz radios systems, as long as their radio management organizations have programmed their radios to access our system and have provided SERS with their unique radio identification information.
+There are more than 6,000 mobile (vehicle mounted) and portable (handheld) radios in use by police, fire and emergency medical personnel from Snohomish and neighboring counties operating on our system on a routine basis.
+It can accept any of the 20,000+ users from other regional trunked 800 MHz radios systems, as long as their radio management organizations have programmed their radios to access our system and have provided Snohomish County with their unique radio identification information.

 Through extensive regional planning and cooperative agreements between radio system managers, PSAPs can also create on-demand links between neighboring county systems at the infrastructure level, enabling a user in Snohomish County to talk to a user in King or Pierce Counties, as an example.
 There is also support for links to state and federal systems.

 The current system has had two significant voice processing server ‘core’ elements upgraded overtime, but equipment at the remote transmitter sites (such as 120+ radio repeaters) are nearly 20 years old.

 Subscribing agencies do not pay for service on a per radio basis.
 Instead, each agency’s fee is based on an assessment that takes into account several factors.